-This elective course offers a hands-on approach to learning about different foods, various preparation techniques, and related careers.
-Students learn how to read a recipe, the function of different ingredients, and apply the principles of food science.
-The course includes meal planning and preparation as well as the study of the importance of breakfast, snack foods, and foods for celebrations.
-Nutritional information, including the food groups and the USDA's food guidance system, MyPlate, are evaluated.
-Current consumer trends are paired with food comparisons to enable students to make wise food choices throughout their lifetime.
+Today's Foods offers a hands-on approach to developing the skills in food preparation techniques through a variety of cooperative and independent learning activities.
+Students learn how to read a recipe, examine the functions of different ingredients, and apply the principles of food science, with an emphasis on food safety and sanitation.
+This course includes meal management and preparation, as well as the important relationship of diet to health, including factors relating to the necessity of breakfast, snack foods, and foods used for celebrations.
+Current consumer trends are evaluated and paired with food selections to enable students to make wise choices throughout their lifetime.
+Science, math. economic, and communication skills are reinforced throughout this course experience.